 These highly competitive awards provide a total of $15,000 in support through the Junior and Senior years.
 The Science Scholar program is supported by an endowment from the Fletcher Jones Foundation and a grant from the Kenneth T. and Eileen L. Norris Foundation.

 Applicants should apply once for consideration by both programs.
 The review committees will determine which students will be considered for each award.
-The deadline for application for the next Science Scholar Fellowships is Monday, November 17, 2014 at 4:00 pm.
-Finalists will be interviewed and awardees announced early in the Spring 2015 semester.
-Application is open to students who are juniors and who will be participating in research projects in biochemistry, biology, chemistry, environmental science, geology, neuroscience or physics with supervision from Occidental College faculty in these disciplines.
+The deadline for application for the next Science Scholar Fellowships is Monday, November 16, 2015 at 4:00 pm.
+Finalists will be interviewed and awardees announced early in the Spring 2016 semester.
+Application is open to students who are juniors and who will be participating in research projects in biochemistry, biology, chemistry, environmental science, geology, kinesiology, neuroscience, physics or psychology with supervision from Occidental College faculty in these disciplines.
 Students planning to study away from campus during the grant period are not eligible.

 We will select up to four Science Scholars this winter for research between Spring 2017 and Spring 2018.